theonjs/theon/README.md

 - Bind bodies to models
 - Perform pre/post operations (e.g: logging, validation, defaults...)
 - Save session data based on the client state live cycle (e.g: auth tokens, sessions...)
-- Minimize the boilerplate process while writting API clients
+- Minimize the boilerplate process while writing API clients
 - HTTP agent agnostic: pick what do you need based on the environment (`request`, `superagent`, `$.ajax`, or used the embed one)
 - Ubiquitous: write one API.
 Run it in any JavaScript environment
 - Easy to test via interceptor/mock middleware